 3. Finally, the rebuilding or restructuring of community infrastructures based on the inclusion of Immemorial rights is commenced to create services for land and resource management.

-The Immemorial rights initiative on resource management is titled, Indigenous Consultation and Accommodation of Immemorial Rights: Pre-existing Societies Initiative.
-It can be found on our What’s New page.
+CAID's Immemorial rights initiative on resource management is titled, Indigenous Consultation and Accommodation of Immemorial Rights: Pre-existing Societies Initiative.

 1. “The right of peoples and nations to permanent sovereignty over their natural wealth and resources must be exercised in the interest of their national development and of the well-being of the people of the State concerned.”